 Along these lines, the Homeownership SF assessment, which included focus groups with older adults, adults with disabilities, LGBTQ+ households, persons living with HIV, and Asian/Pacific Islander communities, found that housing instability has impacted their health and/or ability to find stable employment.
-Participants frequently shared that the act of navigating complicated bureaucracies left them feeling hopeless, and restricted their ability to engage in activities or programming to achieve a greater level of self-sufficiency.45
+Participants frequently shared that the act of navigating complicated bureaucracies left them feeling hopeless, and restricted their ability to engage in activities or programming to achieve a greater level of self-sufficiency.39 eligibility requirements.
+As an example of the complications associated with navigating the system, many consumers from different groups cited an extensive amount of paperwork, which is often redundant across different services or programs.